 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-Adults of all ages study to get a GED diploma each year, and pass.
-In 2007, Evie Eaves of Amarillo, Texas earned her GED test credential at 97 years old, becoming the oldest GED recipient.
-Evie, who was born in 1910, grew up on a farm in Oklahoma where the nearest high school was a seven mile walk.
-Her great-granddaughter urged her to get her GED diploma.
-Family, friends, and the staff at her retirement community helped Evie to get a GED test credential, an accomplishment that made her feel she could do anything.
+Adults of all ages study to get a GED certificate each year, and pass.
+In 2007, Evie Eaves of Amarillo, Texas earned her GED test credential at 97 years old, becoming the oldest GED certificate recipient.
+Evie, who was born in 1910, grew up on a farm in Oklahoma where the nearest high school was a seven-mile walk.
+Her great-granddaughter urged her to get her GED certificate.
+Family, friends, and the staff at her retirement community helped Evie to get a GED certificate, an accomplishment that made her feel she could do anything.

-Let Evie’s accomplishment be an inspiration to you, too.
-Each week, there are new stories of people of all ages passing the GED Test.
-Twenty-two years after coming to the U.S., Vietnamese immigrant Linh Wight, after a long struggle to learn English, earned her GED credential in Newnan, Georgia in 2009, and days later was accepted at the University of West Georgia.
-It wasn’t too late for her to get a GED diploma.
+Let Evie's accomplishment be an inspiration to you, too.
+Each week, there are new stories of people of all ages passing the GED test.
+Twenty-two years after coming to the U.S., Vietnamese immigrant Linh Wight, after a long struggle to learn English, earned her GED certificate in Newnan, Georgia in 2009, and days later was accepted at the University of West Georgia.
+It wasn't too late for her to get a GED certificate.

-The GED test credential is an important achievement for most learners.
+The GED certificate is an important achievement for most learners.
 It represents a triumph that they can be proud of, as well as a road to future success with a new career or a college education.
-Only a few years after dropping out of high school, some learners begin doubting if they’re too old to go back.
-They think of preparing to get a GED diploma like “high school,” for 18 or 20-year-olds... but thousands of people in their fifties, sixties, and even older get their GED test credentials.
-It’s never too late to get a GED diploma.
+Only a few years after dropping out of high school, some learners begin doubting if they're too old to go back.
+They think of preparing to get a GED certificate like "high school," for 18 or 20-year-olds...but thousands of people in their fifties, sixties, and even older get their GED certificates.
+It's never too late to get a GED certificate.

-If you’re ready for a fresh start, for more education, or for a better career, it’s not too late to get a GED diploma.
+If you're ready for a fresh start, for more education, or for a better career, it's not too late to get a GED certificate.
 There are many resources to help you prepare.
-Most areas offer a low-cost or free GED class at a local GED community college, adult school, or library.
-Online GED courses like the GED Academy can be quick and easy, and eliminate problems with transportation and childcare.
-The learners who make a commitment to get their GED diplomas never regret their achievement.
+Most areas offer a low-cost or free GED test class at a local GED test community college, adult school, or library.
+Online GED test courses like the GED Academy can be quick and easy, and eliminate problems with transportation and childcare.
+The learners who make a commitment to get their GED certificates never regret their achievement.